d-ries/linux-essentials/09_usersandpermissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 ### Task 1.1
-Create the groups and users as mentioned in the situation above.
+Create the folders, groups and users as mentioned in the situation above.

+### Task 1.2
+Give all users the correct groups as mentioned in the situation above.

+### Task 1.3
+Set all the permissions and ACL's as mentioned in the situation above.

 ## Task 2
 Create 7 users named: <br />